metiviem/rscons/doc/user_guide.md

 The user can also invoke Rscons with the `-v` global command-line option which will cause Rscons to print each command it is executing.

+## Rscons Operation Phases

+When Rscons executes, it performs the following phases:

+  - Parse the command line.
+    - Exit if --help or --version specified.
+  - Load the build script.
+    - Show tasks and exit if -T specified.
+  - Configure the project by running the `configure` task if necessary (the project has not yet been configured, autoconf is set to true, and the user is requesting to execute a task that is marked with autoconf set to true)
+  - Execute user-requested tasks.

 #> The Build Script

 Rscons looks for instructions for what to build by reading a build script file